Little

 PhD Student

-About: Alexia (Lexie) Little is a first-year PhD student specializing in journalism.
+About: Alexia (Lexie) Little is a PhD student specializing in journalism.
 Her research interests center around media history, specifically how media have constructed conceptions of collective memory, culture, and celebrity.
 Broadly, she is interested in cultural and critical studies using primarily qualitative methods.
 Her published work has appeared in peer-reviewed journals like Journalism History and American Journalism.

 Lexie is a past recipient of the Robert Lance Memorial Award for Outstanding Student Paper and Wally Eberhard Award for the Outstanding Paper on Media and War presented by the American Journalism Historians Association, Top Student Paper (second place) issued by the AEJMC History Division, and William Randolph Hearst Foundation Journalism Award for Personality/Profile Writing.
 She was named a McGill Fellow in 2021.